 The vast open space of Piazza del Popolo, one of the largest squares in Rome, offers a lot of breathing room after the dense crowds at the Spanish Steps.
 The obelisk in the middle of the piazza was looted from Egypt by Emperor Augustus in 10 A.D.
 On the north side of the piazza, the Church of Santa Maria del Popolo contains works by Raphael, Caravaggio, Bernini, and other Italian masters.

-Some of Rome's most exclusive temples to high fashion are found on the streets surrounding the Spanish Steps, including Fendi, Bulgari (which paid for a recent renovation of the Spanish Steps) and Valentino, who all have their flagship stores nearby.
-Other iconic names in Italian fashion, such as Prada, Gucci and Armani, are within sight of the steps or not far away, on Via dei Condotti, vias Borgongona and Frattini, and Via delle Carrozze.
+Many of Rome's most exclusive temples to high fashion are found on the streets surrounding the Spanish Steps, including Fendi, Bulgari (which paid for a recent renovation of the Spanish Steps), and Valentino, who all have their flagship stores nearby.
+Other iconic names in Italian fashion, such as Prada, Gucci, and Armani, are within sight of the steps or not far away, on Via dei Condotti, vias Borgongona and Frattini, and Via delle Carrozze.

 Stay the Night

-With easy access to Metro, buses and the rest of the city, the area around the Spanish Steps is one of the best places to stay in Rome.
-Though the area is not known for budget properties, it is home to some of Rome's most luxurious hotels.
-We like the Inn at the Spanish Steps and trendy Deko Rome.
-For something more affordable, try Casa Howard or modest Hotel Panda.
+With easy access to the Metro, buses, and the rest of the city, the area around the Spanish Steps is one of the best places to stay in Rome.
+Although the area is not known for budget properties, it is home to some of Rome's most luxurious hotels.
+The Inn at the Spanish Steps and trendy Deko Rome are two favorites.
+For something more affordable, try Casa Howard or the modest Hotel Panda.